 - An Introduction to Open Access publishing (1:54)

-- Green Open Access Publishing (1:17) (Note!
+- Gold and Green Open Access Publishing (1:19) (Note!
 Using research social networks is not considered as official green open access publishing.
 Use publication repositories instead.
-More information: email@example.com)
+More information: firstname.lastname@example.org)

 Assignment in Moodle related to this section: